-Every business goes for document translation options that are efficient and cost-effective.
+Go for the Product Interface before going for manual translations.
+Every business goes for document translation services options that are efficient and cost-effective.
 You need to know the requirements of the product interface, especially the space constraints so that you can translate the abbreviations well.
 Furthermore, you should translate the interface of the updated screens first.
 In this way, manual translation synchronizes with what appears on the screen.
 Some companies hire in-country engineers for the translation of the interface which is not appropriate.
 It creates inconsistencies in the document and gives a bad impression to the user.

 People tend to understand more from pictures and diagrams than from long texts.
 One of the best examples is of Swedish home furniture company IKEA, they use more pictures instead of words in their user manuals.
 This is the best method to reduce the cost of translation because the translation of the document is charged on word count.
 If you want a cost-effective translation solution for your documents then you should replace words with pictures.

+Analyze your document before sending them for translation.
 Giving instructions to in-country or other internal reviewers about translation will give a translator great assistance in the translation process.
-They are required when your document has technical terminologies and acronyms that are not known to a common man.
+They are required when your document has technical terminologies and acronyms that are not known to the common man.
 You should know about the acronyms that need to be used while translating.
 You need to be proactive in providing definitions and instructions to the translator so that you get your documents translated on time.
 It is recommended to provide translators with terminology assistance upfront.

+Review your document before sending them for translation.
 Provide your document in simple and precise English.
 If the translators are unable to understand your original documents then they will find difficulty in translating your document and can make mistakes.
 Your document should be professionally written and you should review and edit it before sending it for translation.
 It needs to be finalized thoroughly.
-Working on the final copy will help to mitigate translation error and save your time and money.
+Working on the final copy will help to mitigate translation errors and save you time and money.

-Do you want a state-of-the-art document translation in fast turnaround time and economical rates?
+Do you want a state-of-the-art document translation with a fast turnaround time and economical rates?
 Don’t worry, CCJK is here for you.
 You need to provide us with information regarding your document translation requirements.
-We have a team of native translators that are subject matter experts in their fields and provide you with impeccable document translations in more than 120 languages.
-Contact us to get a free quote!
+We have a team of native translators that are subject matter experts in their fields and provide you with impeccable document translations in more than 230 languages.